andrewfenn/fendeb/README.md

 environment which you have already created that is listed in `~/.fendeb/available-envs`.

-To switch to a different environment you either type
+To switch to a different environment

+    $ fendeb env debian/stable/amd64

+To see which environment you're currently on

     $ fendeb env

-and then select from the interactive prompt, or you can type
+To list all the environments you currently have installed

-    $ fendeb env debian/stable/amd64
+    $ fendeb env list

-which will switch your environment to the Debian Stable AMD64 environment, assuming you have already created that environment.